 “How cheap is cheap?”
 That I couldn’t compromise on.

 “Well, honey, I kind of already bought it for you.
 As a homecoming and Christmas gift.
-Billy and Jake are coming over tomorrow and their gonna leave it.”
+Billy and Jake are coming over tomorrow and they're gonna leave it.”
 He looked sideways towards me with a hopeful expression.

 Wow.
 Free.
 And I almost forgot tomorrow was Christmas Eve.
 Maybe I could cook dinner as a Christmas present.